nemuvski/gottago/README.md

 ### If you use VSCode

-you can access to the container from VSCode via [Remote-Containers](https://code.visualstudio.com/docs/remote/containers) extension.
+You can access to the container from VSCode via [Remote-Containers](https://code.visualstudio.com/docs/remote/containers) extension.

 The dev container settings are described in `.devcontainer/devcontainer.json` file.